operator-framework/operator-sdk/doc/dev/developer_guide.md

-# Developer guide for Operator SDK
+# Operator SDK Developer guide

 This document explains how to setup your dev environment.